RankoKohime/shellcaster/README.md

 # Note

-This project is no longer maintained.
-I no longer have the time, nor the motivation, to maintain it.
-It may still work for you, but I make no guarantees.
-I may come back to it at some point in the future, but no guarantees on that either.
+This fork is going to attempt to maintain and improve the original by Jeff Hughes.
+Issues and PRs are welcome, but please be patient while I learn Rust.  :)    -- Ranko Kohime

 # Shellcaster